 Timeless Beauties: Orchids

 Yes, the orchids at Trader Joe’s do cost slightly more than the other plants (up to around $18), but it’s no exaggeration to say that they’re botanical powerhouses—not just covered in an impressive array of blooms, but more importantly, with thick, glossy leaves and healthy roots.
 I have a couple moth orchids (Phalaenopsis) that I picked up years ago, and they reliably bloom every year, for months at a time.
 This one in particular started up in mid-January and didn’t quit until July.
-(In fact, as of mid-July, there are still two tenacious blossoms hanging on.)
 And don’t even get me started on the mini-Phals—they’re freakin’ adorable!
 I keep my moth orchids in a west-facing kitchen window, where they get some bright afternoon sun and their aerial roots get frequent splashes of warm water from the faucet.
 Phals are an ideal choice for newb orchid-growers or folks who can’t/don’t want to grow in a specialized setting.
 They might even inspire you to write a haiku.
 For more experienced growers (or those of you with your own DIY lifestyle terrarium), Trader Joe’s carries other orchids as well, like Dendrobium, Cattleya, Zygopetalum, Oncidium, and numerous hybrids (the word on Reddit’s r/orchids is that the plant buyer for Trader Joe’s loves the Zygonisia hybrid)

 Pass on These Plants